nnHomoli/ForgottenDream/README.md

 ### Probably not so really important note

-Development started in May 2023, was fully completed by February 2024, updated, and tested in July 2024

 This repository is not supported or being updated

 Might not be compatible with some hardware